Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deploying-webassembly-libraries.md

 We need to add `wit-bindgen` as a git dependency because it hasn't been published on crates.io yet.
 Hopefully it'll be released one day, but today is not that day.

+I'm also using in Wasmer's fork instead of the `bytecodealliance/wit-bindgen` repository because I prefer `wasmer` over `wasmtime` for the host.
 {{% /notice %}}

 Next we need to generate our glue code.
 Fortunately, the `wit-bindgen-rust`